 [Rule 8 amended in Gazette 19 Dec 1975 p.
 4571; 19 Apr 2005 p.
 1299.]

+8A.
+Costs where practitioner acts pro bono

+(1) In an action or matter in which a practitioner provides free legal services to a party, the party shall be entitled to recover costs in the same manner and to the same extent as if the services were provided for reward.

+(2) If an order is made for the payment of the party’s costs, the practitioner may recover the amount ordered to be paid in respect of —

+(a) fees for the practitioner’s services; and

+(b) disbursements incurred by the practitioner on behalf of the party.

+[Rule 8A inserted in Gazette 22 Feb 2008 p.
+641.]

 9. Restriction of discretion to order costs

 (1) In a probate action to which Order 73 Rule 15 applies a party who only cross-examines the witnesses produced to support the will shall not be liable to pay the costs of the party propounding the will unless the Court considers that there was no reasonable ground for opposing the will.